dmeybohm/dot-notation/README.md

 This should catch some mistakes when using the dot notation, but note that PHP itself will happily override keys in the same array.
-So, the following will not throw an error:
+So, the following will not throw an error, but silently override the first key:

 ```php
 $array = DotNotation::expand(array(